- Quick Review: 5 Steps for Evaluating Your Veggies

 My family has bought a share in Kretschmann Farm near Pittsburgh every summer since 2001.
 It’s fascinating to see how each vegetable appears and disappears throughout the season, from early June through mid-November.
 The pattern is sort of predictable, yet every year is unique.

-That’s why Katie asked me to write another “how to use a week of CSA veggies” detailing my experience in the last week of July but in a different year.
+That’s why Katie, who has learned to stick with meal planning long term, asked me to write another “how to use a week of CSA veggies” detailing my experience in the last week of July but in a different year.
 As you’ll see, the veggies we got this year were somewhat different than two years ago at the same time.
 We used the same 5 steps of veggie stewardship, and out popped some very different meals!
 On the other hand, the green beans found themselves in exactly the same meal as two years ago!

-Not just for CSA subscribers, this strategy works anytime you have a lot of fresh produce: from your garden, from the garden of someone who likes sharing, from spotting a lot of great deals in the store or farmer’s market, from foraging, from your friend who just couldn’t resist buying a case of beautiful eggplants, etc.
+Not just for CSA subscribers, this strategy works anytime you have a lot of fresh produce: from your garden, from the garden of someone who likes sharing, from spotting a lot of great deals in the store or farmer’s market, from foraging, from your friend who just couldn’t resist buying a case of beautiful eggplants or rutabaga, etc.

 Quick Review: 5 Steps for Evaluating Your Veggies